- From Movies and TV

 âSpeak only if it improves upon the silence.â â Mahatma Gandhi

-âTake care of what you love before it becomes a memory.
+posituality posituality on Instagram: "itâs easy to get caught up in tomorrow and forget whatâs right in front of you. but nothing lasts forever - not moments, not people, not the small, quiet joys đ¤ď¸ take care of what you love while you have it. show up, appreciate it, nurture it - before itâs only something you look back on and wish you had valued more đď¸ be present now, so you donât live with regret later đŤśâ¨"Love is precious and fragile.
 We get so used to people, places, and routines that we forget they wonât always be there.
 Then one day it shifts.
 A goodbye you werenât ready for and you wish you had been more present.
 But presence isn't about grand gestures.
 Itâs about small, quiet moments we often overlook.

 The brain prioritizes what feels urgent, but itâs often the quiet constants that hold the most meaning.
 Attention is love, and love is what stays after everything else changes.
 What in your life feels ordinary today might one day feel sacred.